Living independently at home

 Do I need to pay for care at home?

-After we complete a needs assessment, we will arrange a financial assessment to work out if you need to pay and how much.
+After we complete the assessment, we will arrange a financial assessment to work out if you need to pay and how much.
 We will also make sure you are receiving all the benefits that you are entitled to.
-See our paying for care page for more information.
+See paying for care and support at home for more information.

 If you don't qualify for a care package you can employ a care worker through a private agency.
 Be careful to choose an agency registered and inspected by the Care Quality Commission.